-In addition to the County government, Sedgwick County contains 27 townships, 20 cities, 20 unified school districts, 11 recreation commissions, ten improvement districts, nine tax increment districts, seven cemetery districts, five drainage districts, four watershed districts, two redevelopment districts, two library districts, one fire district, one groundwater district, and one hospital district.
+In addition to the County government, Sedgwick County contains 27 townships, 20 cities, 20 unified school districts, 12 improvement districts (eight improvement districts levy taxes), 11 recreation commissions, nine tax increment districts, seven cemetery districts, five drainage districts, four watershed districts, two redevelopment districts, two library districts, one fire district, one groundwater district, and one hospital district.
 Ten of the unified school districts, two of the cities, one of the improvement districts, and the hospital district cross the border into another county.